aio-libs/aiohttp/docs/client_reference.rst

             Use ``ssl=aiohttp.Fingerprint(digest)``

-      :param str server_hostname: Sets or overrides the hostname that the target server’s certificate will be matched against.
+      :param str server_hostname: Sets or overrides the host name that the target server’s certificate will be matched against.

          See :method:`asyncio.loop.create_connection` for more information.